On the $p$-adic valuation of third order linear recurrence sequences

-\end{thm} We use the $2$-adic valuation to find the solutions of a Diophantine equation and obtain the following result. \begin{thm} For the linear recurrence sequence defined as $x_n=2x_{n-1}+2x_{n-2}+x_{n-3},x_0=0,x_1=1,x_2=2,$ the only solutions of the Diophantine equation $x_n=m!$ in positive integers $n,m$ are $(n,m)\in \{(1,1),(2,2),(3,3)\}$. \end{thm} We give an interesting consequence of Conjecture \ref{con} on the solutions of the Diophantine equation $x_n=m!$ for certain linear recurrence sequences. \begin{thm} Let $(x_n)$ be a linear recurrence sequence defined by $x_n=ax_{n-1}+bx_{n-2}+cx_{n-3},a,b,c>0$ such that the characteristic equation has a real root $\gamma>1$.
-Suppose that the initial values satisfy the condition If there exists a prime $p$ for which Conjecture \ref{con} holds for $(x_n)$, then the Diophantine equation $x_n=m!$ has finitely many solutions in positive integers $(n,m)$. \end{thm}
+\end{thm} We use the $2$-adic valuation to find the solutions of a Diophantine equation and obtain the following result. \begin{thm} For the linear recurrence sequence defined as $x_n=2x_{n-1}+2x_{n-2}+x_{n-3},x_0=0,x_1=1,x_2=2,$ the only solutions of the Diophantine equation $x_n=m!$ in positive integers $n,m$ are $(n,m)\in \{(1,1),(2,2),(3,3)\}$. \end{thm} In \cite[Theorem 2]{sobo}, Sobolewski examined the Diophantine equation $\prod_{i=1}^{d}x_{n_i}=m!$ for a general linear recurrence sequence $(x_n)$.
+He observed some properties for $(x_n)$ which guarantees that the equation has only finitely many solutions in positive integers $m,n_1,\dots,n_d$.
+In the following theorem, we demonstrate that the Diophantine equation $x_n=m!$, with $(x_n)$ satisfying a certain third order linear recurrence, has only finitely many solutions if there exist a prime $p$ for which Conjecture \ref{con} holds. \begin{thm} Let $(x_n)$ be a linear recurrence sequence defined by $x_n=ax_{n-1}+bx_{n-2}+cx_{n-3}$, with initial values $x_0,x_1,x_2$ not all zeroes such that the characteristic polynomial has a root $\gamma$ with $|\gamma|>1$.
+If there exists a prime $p$ for which Conjecture \ref{con} holds for $(x_n)$, then the Diophantine equation $x_n=m!$ has finitely many solutions in positive integers $(n,m)$ and the solutions can be effectively computed when the form of Conjecture \ref{con} is explicitly known. \end{thm}